(Last updated: May 7, 2026)

 You can drive to Spokane in about two hours, and it takes ~3.5 hours to drive to either Seattle or Portland.

-The Tri-Cities is a very safe place to live!
-West Richland has been named one of the safest cities in the whole state more than once, and Kennewick/Pasco/Richland don’t rank too far further down those lists.
-We’re small enough and safe enough that, on the rare occasions when there is a serious crime … it’s BIG NEWS.
+Yes, the Tri-Cities is considered a safe place to live.
+West Richland has been named one of the safest cities in the whole state more than once, and Kennewick/Pasco/Richland don’t rank too far down those lists.
+That’s not to say we don’t have crime; of course we do, every place does.
+But we’re small enough and safe enough that when there is a serious crime, it’s big news.

-I’m not allowed to answer your questions about types of crimes or crime rates in specific cities or neighborhoods, but you can call the non-emergency police phone lines to ask about any neighborhood you’re considering to ask them about crimes in that area.
+As a Realtor®, I’m not allowed to answer your questions about types of crimes or crime rates in specific cities or neighborhoods.
+I suggest you call the non-emergency police phone lines to ask about crime rates and types of crimes in any neighborhood you’re considering.

 Kennewick, Pasco, and Richland each have their own school districts.
 The Richland School District also serves the city of West Richland with both elementary and middle schools.
 Learn more at the links below.